nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 make porchctl
 ```

-and then copy the result from `.build/porchctl` to somewhere in your $PATH.
+Copy the .build/porchctl` binary to somewhere in your $PATH.

 ## Test that everything works as expected